Jovan-Savic/os1kernel/README.md

-# riscv-kernel // Multithreaded, time-sharing kernel for RISC-V ISA
+# Multithreaded, time-sharing kernel for RISC-V ISA

 ## About the project